 Please Save the Mud Walk!

 Any size donation is appreciated or join our Fund Raising Committee to help keep the Environmental Studies Center open so that we can offer the 5th grade program(The Mud Walk).
-Donations will make it possible to keep the Center open so we can offer the programming.
 Checks, credit cards and online donation information is available on the SCPS Environmental Studies Website.

 Thanks to the Generous Support of the Community we will be open for for the 2011-2012 school year.
 We still have work to do to secure the future of the Center.